-The Practicum Proposal must include a timeline that estimates how long it will take to complete each objective including the "product" or "deliverable" of the Practicum and the presentation you will make at the conclusion of the Practicum.
-Include an estimate of the number of hours that it will take to complete each step in the process, which will total to a minimum of 135 hours (equivalent to 3 credits).
+The Practicum Proposal must include a clearly described timeline that estimates how long it will take to complete each objective including the "products" or "deliverables" of the Practicum and the presentation you will make at the conclusion of the Practicum.
+Include an estimate of the number of hours that it will take to complete each step in the process, which will total to a minimum of 135 hours (equivalent to 3 credits) Ten hours should be allocated for the Practicum Seminar/ 35 hours for the HPM track synchronous and asynchronous classes (HPM Concentration).